AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 # Authentication

-Understand how Firefly API's enterprise-optimized authentication works
+Understand Firefly API's enterprise-level authentication pattern

-Server-to-server OAuth authentication allows your server-side application to securely generate 24 hour access tokens that call Firefly APIs without requiring end-user interaction.
-This secure pattern is often referred to as "two-legged OAuth".
+Firefly API's server-to-server OAuth authentication pattern allows your server-side application to generate 24-hour access tokens that call Firefly APIs, rather than directly relying on API keys.
+This modern security pattern is often referred to as "two-legged OAuth".

 ## Prerequisites